mzhang28/blog/src/content/posts/2024-09-18-hcomp/index.lagda.md

     in hcomp u x
 ```

-This type-checks!
+Hooray!
+Agda is happy with this.

 Let's move on to a more complicated example.

 ## Example: $\Sigma \mathbb{2} \rightarrow S^1$